PSLCL/testing-framework/platform/README.md

 The default configuration file path is testing-framework/platform/config/dtf.properties.
 Example configuration files dtf.properties and logback.xml may be found at testing-platform/platform/example-config/.
 See the example configuration for additional config documentation.

+#### Create AWS Security Groups

+**Test Runner Service**

+Create a security group that allows inbound TCP traffic on ports 6550 and 6500 and attach it to the aws instance running the test runner service.

+**Test Instances**

+Create a security group that allows inbound TCP traffic on ports 6550 and 6500 from the test runner service instance.
+Use this security group to configure the `pslcl.dtf.aws.ec2instance.sg.group-id` property in the dtf.properties file.